skylerjokiel/ditto-dql-cli/README.md

 - 🔵 Blue = Minimal change (≤1ms or ≤5%)
 - 🟡 Yellow = Small regression (1-2ms or 5-15% slower)
 - 🔴 Red = Significant regression (>2ms or >15% slower)

+**Baseline Data Import:**
+If you have a `benchmark_baselines.ndjson` file in the root directory, the application will automatically import it on startup when the baseline collection is empty.
+This is useful for:
+- Sharing baseline data between team members
+- Restoring baseline data after database resets
+- Setting up consistent baseline data across environments

 **Adding Custom Benchmarks:**